CritCatDigiPres/CritCatDigiPres.github.io/README.md

 This project is **[SPOLIERS](https://youtu.be/CGZSuWmZzo8?t=108)**.

-### People

 *Critical Cataloguing for Digital Preservation: a research commercialisation follow-on project* is a [Southampton Digital Humanities](https://github.com/Southampton-Digital-Humanities project.
 The project run between September 2023 and July 2024.
+The project builds on research outcomes of *Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship*, a project funded under the Arts and Humanities Research Council (UK) "[UK-US Collaboration for Digital Scholarship in Cultural Institutions: Partnership Development Grants](https://ahrc.ukri.org/funding/apply-for-funding/current-opportunities/uk-us-collaboration-for-digital-scholarship-in-cultural-institutions-partnership-development-grants-opportunity/)" scheme.

+### People

-The project was led by **[James Baker](https://www.southampton.ac.uk/people/5yrbp5/doctor-james-baker)**, Professor of Digital Humanities at the [School of Humanities](https://www.southampton.ac.uk/humanities/index.page), [University of Southampton](https://www.southampton.ac.uk/).
+The project is led by **[James Baker](https://www.southampton.ac.uk/people/5yrbp5/doctor-james-baker)**, Professor of Digital Humanities at the [School of Humanities](https://www.southampton.ac.uk/humanities/index.page), [University of Southampton](https://www.southampton.ac.uk/).

 ### Events